sean-clayton/scorn-fvtt/README.md

 - Removed token art (license is incompatible with AGPL)
 - Max slots is now STR or 10, whichever is higher
+- New characters start with a waterskin
+- Waterskins have uses (4)
+- Torches have uses (6 - mark one off for every ten minutes it's used)

 ## Installation